Hubble telescope's bigger, more powerful successor to soar

 “There are over 300 things, any one of which goes wrong, it is not a good day," Nelson told the AP.
 "So the whole thing has got to work perfectly.”

+Liftoff from the coast of French Guiana in South America was set for Friday but has been postponed for at least a day, until Christmas at the earliest, because of high wind.

-The Webb telescope is so big that it had to be folded origami-style to fit into the nose cone of the European Ariane rocket for liftoff from the coast of French Guiana in South America.
+The Webb telescope is so big that it had to be folded origami-style to fit into the nose cone of the European Ariane rocket.
 Its light-collecting mirror is the size of several parking spots and its sunshade the size of a tennis court.
 Everything needs to be unfolded once the spacecraft is speeding toward its perch 1 million miles (1.6 million kilometers) away.

 “We’ve been waiting a long time for this,” said the Massachusetts Institute of Technology's planet hunter Sara Seager.
 “Webb will move our search for life forward, but to find signs of life we have to be incredibly lucky.”